EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 A pause.
 "Then you'll be free."

-Acastus hammered against his invisible prison.
+Acastus struggled against the binding that held him in place.
 "What does that mean?"

 "It means she'll transcend the artificial limits she's imposed on herself.
 Return to what she should be."